 The four of us knelt side-by-side.
-Momma, Daddy, my younger sister, and me.
-Our family attended Mass every Sunday at Holy Rosary Catholic Church, like clockwork.
+Momma, Daddy, my younger sister, Faye, and me.
+We attended Mass every Sunday at Holy Rosary Catholic Church, like clockwork.
 One particular time, though, I experienced an epiphany, but not of the Holy Ghost.

-I was a ten-year-old girl in 1957, so I couldn't catch sight of the altar no matter how much I strained, nor could I understand the Latin the priest spoke.
+I was a ten-year-old girl at the time, so I couldn't catch sight of the altar no matter how much I strained, nor could I understand the Latin the priest spoke.
 My knees hurt as I shifted from one to the other on the hard wooden kneelers.
-If I shuffled too much, Momma would shoot the Evil Eye, but Dad would encourage me with a wink and a smile.
+If I shuffled too much, Dad would encourage me with a wink and a smile.

-Bored, I turned to people-watching.
+Out of boredom, I turned to people-watching.
 That's when I spotted the woman in front of me wearing a see-through blouse.
 My cheeks flushed when I spied her bra under the sheer fabric.
 My eyes couldn't turn away.
-Cajun Catholics in Southwest Louisiana, lived by a strict moral code--especially regarding sex.
+Cajun Catholics in Southwest Louisiana, lived by a strict moral code, especially regarding sex.

-For instance, Mom told us how, despite temperatures above 100 degrees, wearing sleeveless blouses in church was a serious affront to God and a temptation to men.
-So, the Monseigneur stood at the entrance and stopped any woman he deemed fit to.
-Turning to a nearby table piled with white cotton handkerchiefs, he would pick up two and tie one atop each of the woman's arms.
+Despite temperatures above 100 degrees, sporting sleeveless blouses in church was a serious affront to God and a temptation to men.
+So, the Monseigneur stood at the entrance and stopped any woman he deemed unfit then tied white cotton handkerchiefs around the tops of their exposed arms.

-Things got more sinful, though, when she lifted her hand, adjusted her hat, and lowered her arm.
+Things got more sinful when she lifted her hand, adjusted her hat, and lowered her arm.
 The strap on her left shoulder slipped down and dangled in plain view.
 My temples pounded, and my face turned hot.
 Should I do something?
-Should I tell her?
+Will someone tell her?

-Until that point, I lived the carefree life of a small town tomboy.
-In an instant my world expanded like a supernova to include the unfamiliar realm of feminine allure--ready or not.
+Until that point, I had lived the carefree life of a small-town tomboy.
+In an instant, my world expanded like a supernova to include the unfamiliar realm of feminine allure--ready or not.

-Now, straps peeked at me from all directions.
-Even girls my age now had one on at school.
+After that, it seemed straps peeked at me from all directions.
+Even girls my age started wearing them at school.
 What if the boys spy them?

 Soon, Mardi Gras arrived.
 My little sister and I donned specially designed gowns Momma had made for us.
-My red, floor length dress had no sleeves, but instead, a wispy net shawl wrapped around my shoulders.
-I imagined being a grown-up when we walked into the decorated gymnasium ballroom.
+My red, floor-length dress had no sleeves, but instead, a wispy net shawl wrapped around my shoulders.
+I imagined being a grown-up when we walked into the decorated gymnasium.

-Horrified, I discovered the girls baring their white bands for all to see.
-Why didn't they hide them?
-On the contrary, many flaunted them with pride, like medals of honor.
+Horrified, I discovered the girls flaunting their white bra straps.
+Why don't they hide them?
+On the contrary, many wore them with pride, like medals of honor.
 Not me.
 I shuddered and shelved the issue.

-"Mrs. Flo thinks you're old enough for a bra," she said.
+"Mrs. Flo thinks you're old enough for one." she said.

 "It's a training bra.
 Come on, let's try it."

-But she continued, "Besides, if Mrs. Flo could tell you need one, couldn't others?"
-The logic of her statement stopped me in my tracks.
-My whole body got hot, cold, and hot again, while I considered: What would be worse?
-My bra showing or my breasts showing?
+She continued, "Besides, if she could tell you need one, couldn't others?"
+The logic of her statement stopped me.
+My whole body went hot, then cold while I considered: What would be worse?
+The undergarment showing or my breasts?

-"But still, I don't want to," I said wiping moisture from my eyes.
-I ran faster, threw farther, and batted better than many of the boys in the neighborhood, after all.
-My mother continued to coax, though, until I gave up and tried one on.
-After fastening the back, she sat back and admired the view.
+"But still, I don't want to," I said, wiping moisture from my eyes.
+After all, I ran faster, threw farther, and batted better than many of the boys in the neighborhood.
+My mother continued to coax, though, until I gave up.
+After fastening the back, she sat back and admired the sight.

-At school it seemed everyone chattered about nothing else: Who's chest blossomed more than others, who wore padded bras, and who wore none.
+At school, it seemed everyone chattered about nothing else: Whose breasts blossomed fastest, who chose padded bras, and who went without.

 Matters only got worse, though, when boys started snapping the backs of the taboo garments.
 The girls feigned embarrassment, and the guys laughed with gusto.
 Me?
 I stuck my head in the sand.

 One winter morning, a seemingly unrelated event took place.
-As we lay in bed half asleep, Dad roused my sister, Faye and me by rubbing an orange, sliced in two halves, on our cheeks.
+As Faye and I lay in bed half-asleep, Dad roused us by rubbing an orange, sliced in two halves, on our cheeks.
 The aroma of the fresh fruit made me open my eyes.
-"Wake up, sleepy heads."
+"Wake up, sleepyheads."

-I rubbed my eyes, lifted myself to my elbows, and lowered my feet to the floor.
-He grinned at us and pointed outside.
-I squinted then peered through the window.
-It took us a while to register the rarest of rare sights in the South--snow.
+I lifted myself to my elbows and lowered my feet to the floor.
+He grinned at us and pointed to the window.
+I squinted.
+It took a while to register the rarest of rare sights in the South--snow.
 We sat wide-eyed now, noses pressed to the panes, watching the magic float down, blanketing the landscape in a dreamy, white glaze that looked like cake icing.

-Daddy smiled at his wife when she came in the room holding our new brother, Joey.
+Daddy smiled at his wife when she came into the room, holding our new brother, Joey.

 "Well, since school's out...."
 He couldn't finish before we lunged for the door.